 (Do any companies out there want to provide Bullish’s “official espresso” and “official post-Bullish wheat beer”?
 And “official shoulder massage provided by a muscular gentleman”?)

-So, in a followup to Bullish Life Fashion Week Edition: What Modeling Taught Me About Men, Money, and Life and How to Hold a DIY Fashion Show, I’d like to share a few business lessons I learned as a low-rent model.
+So, I’d like to share a few business lessons I learned as a low-rent model.
 And by “low-rent,” I mean that I was once hired as a stand-in for one of Janet Jackson’s backup dancers (it might have been Paula Abdul’s backup dancer?) so the photographer could get the lighting right for when the actual backup dancer came in.

 Oh, the glamour!